IGM-202-2225/project-1-meaton96/README.md

 Documentation:
-Player movement: as above, when coming into contact with edges of the screen player movement is halted Player has a healthbar and lives, when your health runs out you will respawn at the bottom center of the screen and will be immune for 3 seconds, Player shooting delay: there is a time delay between allowing the player to shoot, starting at .2 seconds, this is done with a simple timer float by increasing it by Time.deltaTime
+Player movement: as above, when coming into contact with edges of the screen player movement is halted

+Player has a healthbar and lives, when your health runs out you will respawn at the bottom center of the screen and will be immune for 3 seconds

+Player shooting delay: there is a time delay between allowing the player to shoot, starting at .2 seconds, this is done with a simple timer float by increasing it by Time.deltaTime

+reaching level 10 will spawn a boss.
+Defeating the boss will end the game, A player running out of lives will end the game.

 Enemy types:
 currently 5 simple enemy types, each type has increasing amount of health, damage, and bullet amounts